The other day, my preschooler asked me a question that inspired us to help the homeless as a family. “Everyone has a home, right, Mom?” she wondered.

 I’ve been doing my best to involve my children in giving back, too.
 My girls are blissfully ignorant of how the election may change our country—or even what an election is.
 But the 2016 election makes it even more important that we all raise our children to be kind, compassionate, empathetic change-makers.

 I want them to know that their efforts matter.
 Just as every vote matters, every act of kindness can improve the world.
-That’s one reason why I wanted to fill a stocking for the homeless, even if my inner cynic snickered at such a small gesture.
+That’s one reason why I wanted to fill a stocking to help the homeless, even if my inner cynic snickered at such a small gesture.

-Peeper helped me shop for and pack up a stocking that will help someone in our community.
-It’ll take a while for her to fully understand what and why we’re doing, exactly, but it’s one step in my foal of raising empathetic kids—children who may, one day, create positive change on a much wider scale.
+Peeper helped me shop for and pack up a stocking that will help the homeless in our community.
+It’ll take a while for her to fully understand what and why we’re doing, exactly, but it’s one step in my goal of raising empathetic kids—children who may, one day, create positive change on a much wider scale.